JMMP-Group/GO_coordination/meetings/minutes_18Sep2025.md

 *Apologies:* Isabella Ascione (IA), Diego Bruciaferri (DB), Alex Megann (AM), Dave Storkey (DS)

-*The rota for minuting follows JMMP people surname in alphabetical order: IA, AB, EB, DB, DC, **EF**, CG, AM, DSc, DS, OT, AW.
+*The rota for minuting follows JMMP people surname in alphabetical order: IA, AB, **DC**, EB, DB, EF, CG, AM, DSc, DS, OT, AW.
 (This was listed in the minutes of Nov 2024).
 We only minute the quarterly meetings, not the monthly ones.*

 ----------